terlan98/blog/content/posts/java-on-ios/java-on-ios.md

 Now that the environment is set up, let's start exploring MobiVM through a straightforward demo project.
 This project consists of a single Java class (DemoClass) with a small function that returns “Hello from Java!”.

 The first step is to create a new MobiVM project.
 The plugin makes this process pretty straightforward.
 You need to open the new project dialog in your IDE and select RoboVM → RoboVM iOS Framework.
-I’ve already done it for you and it can be accessed here --{ADD A LINK TO DEMO}. --
+I’ve already done it for you and it can be accessed [here](https://github.com/terlan98/mobivm-demo).

 - If you’d like to create the project on your own, check out [this](https://dkimitsa.github.io/2018/01/16/tutorial-writing-framework-improved/#creating-framework-step-by-step) guide.
 By default, the created project contains some code which I’ve removed to keep it as simple as possible.